 In 2007, in addition to two previously existing competitions — the national and international ones, the third competition appeared for the first time, namely, the competition including ten of the best feature-length documentary films (currently, 10 medium-length and 10 feature-length documentary films).
-However, the popularity of the section “Sounds of Music” inspired the organisers to announce a new competition in 2013 — the music documentary competition DocFilmMusic.
+However, the popularity of the section “Sounds of Music” inspired the organisers to organize a new competition in 2013 – 2020 — the music documentary competition DocFilmMusic.

 Within a few years, many new offers appeared in the festival programme.
 Since 2006, the festival is accompanied by Krakow Film Market, dedicated to film industry professionals.
 Every year, there are numerous non-competing screenings, which have already managed to take root in the festival schedule, such as “World Stories, ” “Somewhere in Europe,” “Festival Award Winners,” “Sounds of Music,” “Panorama of the Polish Films,” “Short Matters!”, “Music Video Night,” “Student Etudes Night,” “Kids&Youth,” “Doc+Science.”